hachyderm/community/community.hachyderm.io/content/en/docs/moderation/actions-and-appeals/_index.md

 ---
-title: "Moderation Help and FAQ"
+title: "Moderation Actions and Appeals Process"
-linkTitle: "Help and FAQ"
+linkTitle: "Actions and Appeals"
-weight: 100
+weight: 40
 description: >
-   Help and information about the moderation process, and what to do, if you've been moderated.
+   Information about the different actions that moderators take and what to do if you've been moderated.
 ---

 Here you will find everything you need to know about what to do if you've